NativeScript/docs-v7/ui-with-xml.md

 exports.buttonClick = buttonClick;
 ```
 ### Bindings & expressions
 To specify binding or expression for some property in the XML you can use double curly brackets syntax.
-For example:
+#### Property binding
 ###### XML
 ```XML
 <Page loaded="pageLoaded">